Most common types of edible seaweed

 Nutritionally Ulva has 87 mg of iron per 100-gram portion and 700 mg calcium per 100-gram serving.
 High in protein, iodine, aluminum, manganese, vitamins A, B1, C.

 Commonly known as Sea Lettuce or Green Nori, it can also be used as a substitute for Nori in making sushi.
-Ulva (Sea Lettuce) should be washed well then use or as an option soak it in water for two hours before using to moderate the flavor.
+Ulva (Sea Lettuce) should be washed well then use or as an option soak it in water for two hours before using it to moderate the flavor.

 Like lettuce grown on land, this seaweed can also be used for salads and soups.
 Sea Lettuce is also used to make ice cream, other food products, and medicine.